Elysium: Video games

 Elysium appears in the Fate of Atlantis DLC of the 2018 video game, Assassin's Creed Odyssey.
 In the first part of this DLC, The Fields of Elysium, the misthios travels to Elysium which is ruled by members of the precursor civilisation known as the Isu which were then worshipped as the gods of the Greek pantheon.

-In 2021, the video game Honkai Impact 3rd added a roguelike gameplay mode called Elysian Realm.
-The player follows the character of Raiden Mei as she visits the Realm, known as the underworld where the memories of the last thirteen Flame-Chasers of the Previous Era rest.

 Honours

 Elysian Beach in Antarctica and Elysium Mons on Mars are named after the Elysian Fields, as is the aforementioned avenue des Champs-Élysées.